MoGitagia/MoGitagia/README.md

 ### 👋 A little about me

-I focus on finding and understanding the weak points in systems before someone else does — mainly across OSINT, network security, and web application security.
-Over 200+ hours of hands-on work through AfricaHackon Academy has taken me through vulnerability assessments, packet-level traffic analysis to spot reconnaissance and exploitation attempts, and OSINT investigations that map attack surfaces and feed into threat intel.
-I'd rather understand how a system breaks than admire how it works.
-This profile is where that shows up — writeups, notes, and whatever I'm currently pulling apart to understand.
+I focus on finding and understanding the weak points in systemms, mainly across OSINT, network security, and web application security.
+Over 200+ hours of hands-on training has taken me through vulnerability assessments, packet-level traffic analysis to spot reconnaissance and exploitation attempts, and OSINT investigations that map attack surfaces and feed into threat intel.

 </td></tr>
 </table>